RustMagazine/rustmagazine/EDITOR_GUIDELINES.md

 ### Tracking issue

 For each magazine issue, it is recommended to create a dedicated GitHub tracking issue, such as [#4].
-This gives us a bird-eye on the progress of the current issue, and can be closed after the latest issue has been published.
+This gives us a birds-eye view on the progress of the current issue, and can be closed after the latest issue has been published.

 ### Topic